manuelsh/manuelsh.github.io/_posts/2025-03-15-datasets-for-advancing-Theoretical-Physics.md

 layout: distill
 title: Datasets for advancing Theoretical Physics and AI
 date: 2025-04-13 09:00:00
-description: There is a lack of curated datasets in theoretical physics and machine learning.
+description: There is a lack of curated datasets in theoretical physics to train better machine learning models.
 But what exactly is missing and how can we fill the gaps?
 tags: AI, Enterprise, Machine Learning, Business
 categories: Machine Learning
 # thumbnail: assets/img/9.jpg